-The PANDA Project is an innovative new program that is funded through a grant provided by the Administration for Community Living (ACL).
-PANDA will provide M4A the resources needed to enhance direct services to People with Dementia (PWD), people with Intellectual Developmental Disabilities (IDD) who have or are at-risk of developing dementia, and caregivers in Shelby County.
+The PANDA Project is an innovative program funded by the Administration for Community Living (ACL).
+PANDA provides direct services to People with Dementia (PWD), people with Intellectual and Developmental Disabilities (IDD) at-risk of dementia, and to caregivers in Shelby County.

-The initiatives developed through this innovative grant will be piloted in Shelby County, sustained beyond the grant period, and made replicable statewide.
+The initiatives developed through this innovative grant is available in Shelby County, sustained beyond the grant period, and made replicable statewide.